acwilan/chords/README.md

 Forks can update the `site` and `base` values in `astro.config.mjs` to point to their own URLs.

+During local development, the `base` setting is ignored; access the sitemap at `http://localhost:4321/sitemap-index.xml` rather than under the `/chordbook` prefix.

 After deployment, submit the sitemap URL (e.g.
 `https://acwilan.github.io/chordbook/sitemap-index.xml`) in Google Search Console.